marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### But...
 ES6

 When putting everything together (the ES6-compiled JavaScript, the Wasm base64 and the compatibility loader), **Internet Explorer refused to run the file**.
-Because it had unknown JavaScript syntaxes in it (ES6), it refused to parse the file and wouldn't even execute the simple backwards compatibility trick at the top.
+Because it had unknown JavaScript syntax (ES6) in it further on, it refused to parse the file as a whole and wouldn't even execute the simple backwards compatibility trick at the top.

 This was kind of a big deal.
 Because this meant that I would have to go back to ES5-compiled JS for 3.0, for the only reason of Internet Explorer being able to run 4 simple lines of JavaScript.